Child Support & Aid/Benefit Programs

 Child Support and the BadgerCare Plus Program

-Many single, separated, and divorced parents applying for the BadgerCare Plus program's "Standard Plan" will be referred to a child support agency.
-Families in the Standard Plan pay very small, if any, co-pays and premiums for health services.
+Many single, separated, and divorced parents applying for the BadgerCare Plus Program will be referred to a child support agency.
 When referred to the Child Support program, parents will get full child support services and do not have to apply for them.
 You will have to cooperate with the child support program unless you have a good cause not to cooperate.

 If the parents are not married when the mother applies for BadgerCare Plus and the mother is referred to child support, the court may order the father to repay birth costs.
 Birth costs include health care costs related to the pregnancy, as well as the birth of the child.